April 30, 2007

 Having A Double Blast

-I think both sides of this single, produced and arranged by Wardell Quezergue, deserve hearing, even though the featured singer is not from New Orleans, and may not have even recorded there.
-But he did have at least one other earlier connection to the city's music scene.
+I think both sides of this obscure single deserve hearing, even though the featured singer is not from New Orleans, and the tracks were not even recorded there.
+After all, Wardell Quezergue was the producer and arranger.

 "Two Time One Is Two" (Frederick Knight - Aaron Varnell)